wallarm/product-documentation/docs/latest/installation/security-edge/deployment.md

 ### 1. General settings

-In **General settings**, specify the following:
+In general settings, you specify regions to deploy the Edge node and origins to forward filtered traffic.

+#### Regions

-1. Choose one or more **regions** to deploy the Edge node.
+Choose one or more regions to deploy the Edge node.
 We recommend selecting regions close to where your APIs or applications are hosted.

 Deploying in multiple regions enhances geo-redundancy and ensures high availability.

+#### Origin servers

-1. Specify **origins** to which the Edge node will forward filtered traffic.
-You can enter an IP address, domain name or FQDN, with an optional port (defaults to 443 if unspecified).
+Specify origins to which the Edge node will forward filtered traffic.
+For each origin, provide a server IP address, domain name, or FQDN with an optional port (default: 443).

-    You can add multiple origins if needed, as the node supports directing traffic to multiple backends.
+If an origin has multiple servers, you can specify all of them.
+Requests are distributed as follows:

+* The round-robin algorithm is used.
+The first request is sent to the first server, the second to the next, and so on, cycling back to the first server after the last.
+* With IP-based session persistence, traffic from the same IP consistently routes to the same server.

+!!! info "Allow traffic from Wallarm IP ranges to origins"
-1. Ensure your origins allow incoming traffic from the IP ranges used by the selected regions:
+    Your origins should allow incoming traffic from the IP ranges used by the selected regions:

     === "us-east-1"
         ```